 4. Select option 1 – Edit user data and passwords.
 TRK will display all user accounts and their status

 6. Select the user account to modify, either by typing 0x (the RDI for the user name, listed on the first column) or the user name exactly as it’s displayed.

 7. In the user’s property windows select the option to Clear or Edit the password.
-Reset or Edit password as you wish.
+Reset or Edit the password as you wish.
 Notice you also have the option to grant a user administrative privileges and unlock user accounts.
-Pay attention to the “Edit new password” option, it has been known to have some issues with some XP and Vista system.
-I’ve done this hundreds of times and only a handful of times I encountered registry corruption issues which i was also to fix doing some windows troubleshooting.
+Pay attention to the “Edit new password” option, it has been known to have some issues with some XP and Vista systems.
+I’ve done this a hundred times and only a handful of times have I encountered registry corruption issues which I was also to fix doing some windows troubleshooting.

 8. Once the password was successfully cleared or reset you can exit the menu by typing the “!” sing and pressing enter.
 You can then Quit all menus, restart the computer, and log in with the new credentials.

-As you could see the process of resetting a Windows password is farily easy with TRK, it has some limitations but they are outweighed by the benefits it offers.
-TRK will not work to reset Mac or a Linux system becauce they are a complete different OS architecture but there are some commercial tools available for Mac you can use to reset a forgotten password.
+As you could see the process of resetting a Windows password is fairly easy with TRK, it has some limitations but they are outweighed by the benefits it offers.
+TRK will not work to reset Mac or a Linux system because they are a completely different OS architecture but there are some commercial tools available for Mac you can use to reset a forgotten password.

 I hope this post has been useful to you, happy password resetting day!!

 P.S Knowledge is power, now that you saw how easy resetting a password is the security bug in you might be thinking of ways to protect yourself against unauthorized password settings and system access.
 We’ll cover that in another article.